Eating Well As You Get Older

 17. Is it okay to eat some fat?

 Yes.
 It is okay to eat some fats.
-Reduce solid fats and replace with liquid oils, such as olive oil and canola oil, where possible.
 In fact, your body needs some fats for energy and for healthy organs, skin, and hair.
 Fats also help your body absorb vitamins A, D, E, and K. Fats are also needed to provide essential fatty acids, which your body cannot make on its own.

 On the other hand, fat contains more than twice as many calories as protein or carbohydrates, and eating too many high-fat foods will likely add excess calories and lead to weight gain.
 Excess weight increases your risk of type 2 diabetes, heart disease, and other health problems.